 5 epic hot chocolate drinks in Toronto

-Epic hot chocolate drinks are available in Toronto just in time for the the frigid weather.
+Epic hot chocolate drinks are available in Toronto just in time for the frigid weather.
 While the city has plenty of places serving up excellent cups of hot cocoa, some local shops are taking the winter staple to new heights with wild ingredients and preparations.

 Here are my picks for Toronto's most epic hot chocolate.

-This Annex storefront dishes out all your favourite chocolate baked goods and confections.
-If you're looking for something to warm you up, order from their lineup of haute hot chocolate featuring toppings like mini macarons and sprinkles.
+This Ossington spot dishes out next level drinks that are almost too pretty to drink.
+If you're looking for something to warm you up, order from their lineup of hot chocolates, featuring toppings like toasted marshmallows and graham crackers.

-The Toronto born ice cream chain may be famous for their epic soft serve, but come winter, they pull out all the stops on their drink menu.
-They have multiple hot chocolate options on the menu but a real standout is their salted dark hot chocolate.
+The Toronto-born ice cream chain may be famous for their epic soft serve, but come winter, they pull out all the stops on their drink menu.
+They have multiple hot chocolate options on the menu, but a real standout is their salted dark hot chocolate.

-Mini donuts aren't the only thing coming to Fugo's winter menu this season in Little Tokyo.
-You can now try their hot chocolate beverage, which is coated in a thick layer of roasted marshmallow.
+After you're done stuffing your face with fresh churros, wash it down with some s'mores hot chocolate that doesn't skimp on the marshmallow topping at this Cuban restaurant in Scarborough.

-Just like their soft serve, hot chocolate is totally customizable at their Danforth location.
-The shop is open on weekends throughout winter for you to concoct wild creations by choosing your flavour, toppings and dip.
+It's all about the brigadeiros at this chocolate shop in the Upper Beaches.
+If the bite-sized chocolates aren't delicious enough, you can also drink it this winter in the form of their brigadeiro hot chocolate.

-Three words: tequila hot chocolate.
-This boozy take on your standard hot chocolate found on King West sports a nice kick of tequila along with a heavy dose of roasted marshmallow on top.
-Yum!
+Mini donuts aren't the only thing on winter menu at this dessert spot in Little Toyko.
+Opt to try their hot chocolate beverage, which is coated in a thick layer of roasted marshmallow.

 Join the conversation Load comments